syncfusion-content/windowsforms-docs/WindowsForms/SpellChecker/SpellChecking-Options.md

 <td>
 Error</td><td>
 Raised whenever exceptions occur while handling the dictionary files or streams. </td><td>
-Sender – sender of the exceptionsex – the details of the exception occurred.</td><td>
+Sender – sender of the exceptions ex – the details of the exception occurred.</td><td>
 NA</td><td>
 </td></tr>
 </table>

 ### Adding SpellChecker to a RichTextbox

-Spellchecker can easily be associated with the controls of type TextBoxBase via the SpellEditorWrapper class.
-The following code snippet exhibits how spellchecker can be associated with RichTextBox.
+Spell checker can easily be associated with the controls of type TextBoxBase via the SpellEditorWrapper class.
+The following code snippet exhibits how spell checker can be associated with RichTextBox.

 {% highlight c# %}